Who am I?

 I am a Postdoctoral Research Fellow at the Centre for Brain, Mind and Markets at the University of Melbourne.

-I am passionate about promoting digital literacy and open science.
-Indeed, for several years I supported the R/RStudio community at the University of Melbourne by teaching workshops, organising conferences, and coordinating coding meetups.
+I am also passionate about promoting digital literacy.
+For several years, I have supported the R/RStudio community at the University by teaching workshops and organizing conferences and coding events.

 Key Publications